ckathleen/dcrdocs/docs/mining/proof-of-stake/secure-cool-wallet.md

 Setting vote choices for on-chain votes will happen on the VPSs you have set up and the process is documented in [Solo Proof-of-Stake (PoS) Voting guide](solo-proof-of-stake.md).

-For Politeia votes you will need to cast those from your cool wallet.
-I will outline the process for doing so using the `politeiavoter` CLI tool.
+You need to cast Politeia votes from your cool wallet.
+I will outline the process for doing so using the `politeiavoter` CLI.

 1. Download the Politeia archive, manifest, and signature files.